Uncensored thoughts

 There it is again.

-Maybe the cross wind blowing through the open casement windows makes this rattling.
+Maybe the cross wind blowing through the open casement windows

 Surprisingly, no one seems to notice or be bothered or annoyed by this, except me.